NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 other developers who contribute to "GitHubRepo" aren't going to be nice enough to push their changes to your fork of the repo, you can't just run the pull command from the last section.
-Hence, in order for you to stay up-to-date with "GitHubRepo" you'll need to pull changes from it's master branch into your local master branch.
+Hence, in order for you to stay up-to-date with "GitHubRepo" you'll need to pull changes from its master branch into your local master branch.
 The command is similar (and the reason we defined the "upstream" alias):